lilydubu/Arduino-Modified-Memory-Game/README.md

 ## Files Included:

-- **memory_game.ini**: The complete program file, which includes the code for the game, LCD display, and buzzer functionality.
+- **modified-memory-game.ini**: The complete program file, which includes the code for the game, LCD display, and buzzer functionality.

 ## How to Play: